drvinceknight/pfm/book/tools-for-mathematics/04-matrices/how/main.md

 ## Add matrices together

-To add matrices we use the `+` operator.
+To add matrices use the `+` operator.
 For example to compute:

 $$
     \begin{pmatrix}